 First look at the appointments and commitments that already exist on your calendar for the week after your vacation.
 Write those down on a calendar you can easily see when you return.
 Make note of anything you need to remember to bring to those events as well.
 Try to simplify your first week back so you aren’t stretched in too many directions while readjusting to normal life.

 Next, create a meal plan for the week with simple meals that you and the family will enjoy and may even remind you of your vacation time a bit.
 Remember, meal planning is more than just dinner!
 Having easy-to-choose breakfast and lunch ideas helps simplify your life.

 3) Grocery List

 After you’ve done your meal plan, create your grocery list.
-Don’t forget to add staples like milk and fresh fruit that you may have finished off before your vacation.
+Don’t forget to add staples like milk, bread, and fresh fruits that you may have finished off before your vacation.

 4) To Do List

 Lastly, create an easy To Do List for the week that gets you back on track and in your normal rhythm.
 You might even assign days to your tasks so you have a goal of when you will get things accomplished.